neucom-aps/axon-sdk/docs/introduction.md

 ## Requirements

-Axon is built in Python and depends on:
+Axon SDK is built in Python and depends on:

-- Python ≥ 3.8
+- Python ≥ 3.11
 - NumPy
-- NetworkX
-- TQDM
 - Matplotlib (for visual debugging)
-- PyVCD (optional, for waveform output)

 To simulate hardware behavior with Verilator (optional for advanced use):